borgbackup/borg/docs/internals/data-structures.rst

 Borg uses locks to get (exclusive or shared) access to the cache and the repository.

-The locking system is based on creating a directory `lock.exclusive` (for exclusive locks).
-Inside the lock directory, there is a file indicating hostname, process id and thread id of the lock holder.
+The locking system is based on renaming a temporary directory to `lock.exclusive` (for exclusive locks).
+Inside this directory, there is a file indicating hostname, process id and thread id of the lock holder.

 There is also a json file `lock.roster` that keeps a directory of all shared and exclusive lockers.

-If the process can create the `lock.exclusive` directory for a resource, it has the lock for it.
-If creation fails (because the directory has already been created by some other process), lock acquisition fails.
+If the process is able to rename a temporary directory (with the host/process/thread identifier prepared inside it) in the resource directory to `lock.exclusive`, it has the lock for it.
+If renaming fails (because this directory already exists and its host/process/thread identifier denotes a thread on the host which is still alive), lock acquisition fails.

 The cache lock is usually in `~/.cache/borg/REPOID/lock.*`.
 The repository lock is in `repository/lock.*`.